CyVerse-learning-materials/foss/docs/09_reproducibility_IV.md

   - https://cc.cyverse.org/singularity/advanced/

-Singularity’s [command line interface](https://sylabs.io/guides/3.9/user-guide/cli.html){target=_blank} allows you to build and interact with containers transparently.
+Apptainer’s [command line interface](https://apptainer.org/docs/user/main/cli.html){target=_blank} allows you to build and interact with containers transparently.
 You can run programs inside a container as if they were running on your host system.
 You can easily redirect IO, use pipes, pass arguments, and access files, sockets, and ports on the host system from within a container.

 #### :octicons-container-24: help

-The `help` command gives an overview of Singularity options and subcommands as follows:
+The `help` command gives an overview of Apptainer options and subcommands as follows:

 ```
- $ singularity help pull
+ $ apptainer help pull
 Pull an image from a URI

 Usage:
-  singularity pull [pull options...] [output file] <URI>
+  apptainer pull [pull options...] [output file] <URI>

 Description:
   The 'pull' command allows you to download or build a container from a given